thierry7100/ConeFlex/README.md

 ![](Cone_m1.png)

-A picture of the result
+An illustration of the result

 ![](578px-Decoupecone.JPG)
 ##Conclusion
 I hope that this inkscape extension could be useful and will help you in your designs.

-FOr the flex pattern, I have used https://www.instructables.com/id/Generating-elliptical-boxes-using-a-laser-cutter-a/, thanks o lot for sharing !
+For the flex pattern, I have used the same pattern as in https://www.instructables.com/id/Generating-elliptical-boxes-using-a-laser-cutter-a/, thanks o lot for sharing !

+I also include in this directory another extension, which will generate elliptical cone.
+This extension is not yet fully tested, but feel free to test it and contribute if necessary !